henrikbulldog/RepositoryFramework/README.md

 Don't bother setting up repositories unless you really need them.
 If you are building Microservices as part of a larger enterprise scale solution, streamlining your data access code, through the use of the Repository Framework, might turn out to be a good investment;
 Simply because the code base will be easier to read and navigate.

+### Interfaces for Repositories that Support Linq to SQL
+These interfaces are typically used by repositories that support Linq to SQL, they are used in RepositoryFramework.EntityFramework:
+* IRepository: Creates, updates and deletes entities
+* IUnitOfWork: Saves changes made to a database context
+* IGetQueryable: Gets an entity by a filter expression and query constraints for expanding (eager loading) related objects
+* IFind: Finds a list of entites
+* IFindQueryable: Finds a list of entites using a filter expression and query constraints for expansion, paging and sorting

+### Interfaces for Repositories with No Support for Linq to SQL
+These interfaces are used by repositories with no support for Linq to SQL, they are used in RepositoryFramework.Api and RepositoryFramework.Dapper:
+* IRepository: Creates, updates and deletes entities
+* IGet: Gets an entity by id
+* IFind: Finds a list of entites
+* IFindFilter: Finds a list of entites using an object with filtering information

 ## I See a lot of Interfaces, Why Not Just IRepository ?
 Well, I decided that the Repository Framework should support these scenarios, because that was what I needed in my current project: